The name of the Association shall be: SWEDISH ASSOCIATION OF REGULATED QUALITY ASSURANCE, abbreviated as SARQA.

 The Board shall appoint representatives to different associations and groups within the program.

 The Board shall hold regular meetings and maintain Minutes for these meetings.
-The Secretary (or agreed deputy) shall keep meeting Minutes and circulate these minutes for approval.
+The Secretary (or agreed deputy) shall keep meeting Minutes and circulate these minutes within the Board for approval.
+At least five Board members, including the Chairman, deputy Chairman or immediate-past Chairman, must be present at the board meeting for the decisions to be valid.

-In a situation where a Board Member cannot continue in their elected post and chooses to resign, the Board will approve a deputising of the responsibility of this Board Member.
-An EOM is required to allow another Board Member, other than the Chairman, Treasurer or immediate past-chairman to be granted financial responsibility and bank account authority.
-The Auditors and nominating committee will be informed of any resignation.
+In a situation where a Board Member resigns, the Board may decide to appoint another member as a substitute until the next AGM.
+It requires, however, an EOM to allow another member of the board, other than the Chairman, Treasurer or the immediate-past Chairman, to be granted financial responsibility and bank account authority.
+The Auditors and nominating committee will be informed of any resignation and substitution.

-9§ Nominating committee A nominating committee will consist of three persons.
-Two persons will be elected for a period of two years, and may be re-elected, by the members present at the AGM.
-The immediate-past Chairman will act as Chairman within this committee.
+A nominating committee will consist of three persons.
+These persons will be elected for a period of two years, and may be re-elected, by the members present at the AGM.
+In addition to the elected persons, the immediate-past Chairman will be part of the nominating committee and act as Chairman within this committee.

-The nominating committee shall propose candidates for election to the Board, as auditors, nominating committee and an archive responsible person.
+The nominating committee shall propose candidates for election to the Board, as Auditors, and nominating committee.
 As a guiding principle, the nominating committee have equal opportunity and endeavour to ensure that representation in the Board reflects the members in the Association.

-10§ Finance The financial year of the Association will run from 1 January to 31 December.
+The financial year of the Association will run from 1 January to 31 December.
 The audited accounts of the Association will be presented at the AGM.
-A membership fee paid by a new member during the last quarter of year 1 will cover the membership fee also for year 2 and will as such be part of year 2’s accounting and financial statement.

 All members pay an annual membership fee set by the Board and approved at the AGM.

-Invoices for annual membership fees will be issued by the Treasurer (or nominated board member) according to the decision by the AGM of the previous year.
+Request for annual membership fees shall be issued by the Treasurer (or nominated board member).
 Memberships not renewed prior to 27 February of the year of activity will be deemed to have lapsed.
+Invoices will be issued by the Treasurer upon request from a member.

 Receipts for paid membership fees can be issued by the Treasurer (or nominated board member) upon request.

-11§ Accounts The Treasurer of the Association is responsible for the maintenance of financial accounts with respect to all money received and Association expenditure.
+The Treasurer of the Association is responsible for the maintenance of the financial accounts with respect to all income and expenditure of the Association.

 The Treasurer shall balance the books as soon as possible the year after the financial year and send the accounts for annual revision by the Auditors.
-The accounts and Minutes from all Board meetings held during the financial year shall be available to the Auditors before end of February the year after the financial year.
+The accounts and Minutes from all Board meetings held during the financial year shall be available to the Auditors.
+The Auditors shall complete their review at least three weeks before the AGM.

 The Treasurer is responsible for submitting the tax declaration to the tax authorities as per taxation requirements for non-profit associations.